There’s no decision involved: in bankruptcy papers, you disclose everything. Period.

 Tell the whole truth

 The reason for incomplete bankruptcy schedules is seldom an intention to conceal.
-It’s the filer’s failure to take disclosure seriously.
+It’s more often the filer’s failure to take disclosure seriously.

 People ready to file bankruptcy don’t want to read the questionnaire that prompts them for various kinds of assets they might have.
 They don’t commit to thinking about how this question might apply to their situation.